Updated: Mar 14

 Travel onboard one of the world's mountain railways between Kalka - Shimla or perhaps you would like to step onboard the first Indian Mountain Railway from the UNESCO Himalayan Centre Darjeeling?
 There is also the Nilgiri Mountain Railway that travels along a 46km track in Tamil Nadu that was completed in 1908.

 There is so much more to incredible India than what I have mentioned here.
 I would love to hear your stories and tips about this colourful country.
 Email me at enquiries@MDHardingTravelPhotography.com

 Thanks for reading and sharing.
 Happy Travels:) x

-Disclaimer: All the above was correct at time of travel.
-Please re-check official websites for flight, visa, medical and government travel status updates.
+Disclaimer: All the above was correct at the time of travel.
+Please re-check official websites for flight, visa, medical, and government travel status updates.